-Hip dysplasia is one of the most common problems to afflict large and giant breeds of dogs, including Germans shepherds, labrador and golden retrievers, and rottweilers.
-Males are at a greater risk for developing the disease than are females, possibly because of their larger size and more rapid growth.
+Hip dysplasia is one of the most common problems afflicting large and giant breeds of dogs, including Germans shepherds, labradors and golden retrievers, and Rottweilers.
+Males are at a greater risk for developing the disease than females, possibly because of their larger size and more rapid growth.
 The primary cause of hip dysplasia is genetic; dogs with parents and other relatives with dysplasia are more likely to develop the condition themselves.
 Unfortunately, the trait is passed from generation to generation in a complicated manner, so determining exactly which animals are at risk is not simple.
 Puppies that are fed a diet extremely rich in calories, protein, and calcium also have an increased likelihood of developing hip dysplasia.

 A dog with hip dysplasia will typically favor the hind leg that is most severely affected.
 However, because both hips are often involved, an obvious limp is not always evident.
 Dogs may also have difficulty rising, jumping, and climbing stairs; can exhibit a rolling motion to their hind end when walking, bunny hoping when running or climbing stairs; be generally less active than normal; and lose muscle mass in their hind end.
 Young dogs that have not yet developed a lot of arthritis may not show many symptoms, even if their hips are severely abnormal.